 Employers want employees who can think practically and creatively in order to resolve any issues that arise.
 It’s inevitable that problems will occur that have the potential to delay or hinder projects, so the employer wants to feel confident that their staff can handle them effectively and are up to the challenge, rather than struggling under pressure.

 5) Time management

-One of the most important skills for an employee to possess is the ability to organise their workload, in order for tasks to be completed as required and ensure deadlines are met.
-A good employee will know how to prioritise tasks appropriately and use their time wisely.
-Missing deadlines can hold the hold team back and throw projects off track, so it important that they are observed.
+One of the most important skills for an employee to possess is the ability to organize their workload, in order for tasks to be completed as required and ensure deadlines are met.
+A good employee will know how to prioritize tasks appropriately and use their time wisely.
+Missing deadlines can hold the hold team back and throw projects off track, so it is important that they are observed.